samirtf/samirtf/README.md

 - 🔭 I’m currently working on mobile and cloud development.
 - 🌱 I’m currently learning Flutter and Google Cloud Platform.
+- ⚡ Fun fact: I like Lord of The Rings

 <!--
 **samirtf/samirtf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.